Thinset is used for outdoor mosaics, or mosaics which may come into contact with water, such as in a shower enclosure.

 - wadded newspapers in garbage can

-The plastic tray or tupperware dish holds a small amount of thinset for dipping the backs of tiles into.
-Scoop a small amount of thinset into the tray and keep the rest of the thinset in the bucket.
-Keep the bucket covered and use the putty knife to scrap the sides of the bucket so that all the thinset is in a blob and doesn’t dry out.
+The plastic tray or recycled container lid holds a small amount of thinset for use.
+Scoop a small amount of thinset into the tray and keep the rest of the thinset in the mixing bucket.
+Keep the bucket covered and use the putty knife or margin trowel to scrap the sides of the bucket so that all the thinset is in a blob and doesn’t dry out.
 Mist the thinset sparingly if you see it drying.
 We can use thinset for up to 4 or 5 hours this way.

-As you dip the backside of the tile into the tray of thinset, you will occasionally get some on your fingers.
-If you are sloppy in how you clean your fingers, you will use up tons of rags.
+No matter how you handle the thinset, you will occasionally get some on your fingers.
+If you are sloppy in how you clean your fingers (gloved or ungloved), you will use up tons of rags.
 Use this procedure to use only 3 rags:

 - Scrape fingers off on the wadded newspaper in the garbage can.